Baspar/dotfiles/README.md

 # dotfiles
-Dotfiles used for my Arch installation
+Dotfiles used for my Arch / OsX installation

 ## Usage
 To install a specific configuration file, simply type: